The wishlist name can't be left blank

 How Much Do Consumers Spend on Valentine’s?

 Valentine’s Day is a big spending holiday all over the world, as the focus is on gifts and tactile expressions of love and affection.
-Flowers, chocolates, soft toys, photo frames, heart-shaped trinkets (check out the Adventa heart shaped keyrings) and jewellery have put back UK spenders by approximately £1.3 billion in 2022.
+Flowers, chocolates, soft toys, photo frames, heart-shaped trinkets (check out the Adventa heart-shaped wholesale keyrings) and jewellery have put back UK spenders by approximately £1.3 billion in 2022.
 This number has not been confirmed, but we can look at more specific statistics for previous years.

 According to Finder, 2021 saw over 40 million Brits (76% of the population) celebrate Valentine’s Day.
 This was actually a significant drop from the previous year.
 In lockdown, love soared, with over 41.4 million people celebrating Valentine’s Day in 2020.